Saudi crude exports rise to 5.97 million bpd in August: JODI

 Saudi domestic crude refinery throughput rose by 23% to 2.58 million bpd in August, while direct crude burn rose by 57,000 bpd to 702,000 bpd.

-The kingdom’s total oil product demand rose by 170,000 bpd in August to 2.55 million bpd, data on the JODI website showed.
+The country’s total oil product demand rose by 170,000 bpd in August to 2.55 million bpd, data on the JODI website showed.

 Monthly export figures are provided by Riyadh and other OPEC members to JODI, which publishes them on its website.